GrumpyOldTroll/chromium_fork/README.md

 multicast-base ok to leave alone
 ~~~

 This means the multicast-base branch is pointing at a particular commit from the upstream main branch, with the multicast API changes on top of it.
 However, the commit from the main branch is never the same as the release commit.
-(At the very least, the
+(At the very least, the DEPS and chrome/VERSION files will be different.)

 At this point we make a branch off multicast-base, which is at a sort of "point in main+multicast" state, and rebase it to the release tag, which has extra changes since it was forked from main.
-If you are not already on the multicas-base branch, make sure to `git checkout multicast-base` (or `git checkout --track multicast/multicast-base`, if you didn't do it during the prior step), then rebase to the release tag:
+If you are not already on the multicas-base branch, make sure to `git checkout multicast-base` (or `git checkout --track multicast/multicast-base`, if you didn't do it during the prior step), then make a local branch to rebase to the release tag inside it (the multicast-base branch SHOULD NOT be used for that rebase):

 ~~~
 $ git branch